-Massive balloon releases are often a celebratory part of happy events or a symbolic commemoration of something significant.
-Despite the innocence and beauty of balloons, however, they have unintended dangerous consequences for birds and other wildlife.
-Balloons can kill birds, and by learning how balloons endanger birds you can minimize the risks they pose, whether it is a single balloon being set free or thousands of balloons in a coordinated release.
+Massive balloon releases often celebrate happy events or commemorate something significant.
+Despite the innocence, beauty, and fun of balloons, however, they have unintended dangerous consequences for birds and other wildlife.
+Balloons can kill birds, and by learning how balloons endanger birds you can minimize the risks they pose, whether it is a single balloon set free or thousands of balloons in a coordinated release.

 Where Balloons Come From

 The balloons that can injure or kill birds come from many sources, and may not even be deliberately released.
-A single balloon can inadvertently escape from an otherwise anchored bunch of balloons such as those used for special events like weddings, birthdays or decorative balloon sculptures, such as balloon towers or arches used in advertising promotions.
-Schools may use balloon releases for studying wind currents – deliberately releasing balloons with notes in the hopes that the note may eventually be returned, with little regard for how it may affect wildlife along the way.
+A single balloon can inadvertently escape from an otherwise anchored bunch such as balloons used for weddings, birthdays, or decorative sculptures including balloon towers or arches used in advertising promotions.
+Schools may use balloon releases for studying wind currents, deliberately releasing balloons with notes in the hopes that the note may eventually be returned, with little regard for how it may affect wildlife along the way.
 Even a small child releasing a balloon for the joy of watching it rise into the sky can accidentally endanger birds.

 How Balloons Hurt Birds

 Many different types of birds can be impacted by balloons, from songbirds to raptors to seabirds.
-Depending on the type of balloon, how many balloons are connected and what strings or ribbons they may use, the consequences birds face when they come into contact with balloons can be devastating.
-The different ways balloons may hurt birds include…
+Depending on the type of balloon, how many balloons are connected, and what strings or ribbons they may carry, the consequences birds face when they come into contact with balloons can be devastating.
+The different ways balloons may hurt birds include:

 - Starvation: One of the most common ways balloons harm birds is through inadvertent ingestion.
-Seabirds such as gannets, shearwaters, albatrosses and petrels may mistake a deflated balloon that has landed on the water as a jellyfish or squid.
+Seabirds such as gannets, shearwaters, albatrosses, and petrels may mistake a deflated balloon that has landed on the water for a jellyfish or squid.
 The latex or mylar of the balloon is indigestible, however, and will clog the bird’s stomach.
-If enough of this type of material is consumed, the bird will no longer be able to take in enough nutrition to survive, and it will gradually starve.
+If enough of this material is consumed, the bird will no longer be able to take in adequate nutrition to survive, and it will gradually starve.
 Choking is also a threat depending on the size of the balloon and how the bird eats it.

-- Tangling: If released balloons have ribbons or strings attached, they can become a tangle hazard for birds as the strings get caught in trees or bushes, similar to how fishing line hurts birds.
-Birds may become tangled if they fly into the string, or they may try to use the string as nesting material and it could tangle around growing hatchlings.
-Tangle injuries can include malformed nestling growth, open wounds from chafing as the tangle tightens or mobility restriction of the legs, wings or bill.
-All of these effects can not only harm the bird directly, but can also make it more vulnerable to predators and infections.
+- Tangling: If released balloons have ribbons or strings attached, they can become a tangle hazard for birds as the strings get caught in trees or bushes.
+Birds may become tangled if they fly into the string, or they may use the string as nesting material and it could tangle around growing hatchlings.
+Tangle injuries can include malformed nestling growth, open wounds from chafing as the tangle tightens, or mobility restriction of the legs, wings, or bill.
+All of these effects not only harm the bird directly but can also make it more vulnerable to predators and infections.

 In addition to birds, many other types of wildlife are adversely affected by balloons, including sea turtles, dolphins, whales, seals, and sharks.
 Balloons can also tangle around electrical lines and spark fires and power outages.

 How You Can Help